stamats/OPeeR/README.md

-This repository contains short peer reviews of selected scientific articles from the field of biomedicine in the form of "open final-version" comments; see Ross-Hellauer (2017).
+This repository contains short peer reviews of selected scientific articles from the field of (Bio-)Medicine in the form of "open final-version" comments; see Ross-Hellauer (2017).
-The aim of these peer reviews is to address methodological and statistical weaknesses and thus hopefully contribute to improving the situation in biomedical research.
+The aim of these peer reviews is to address methodological and statistical weaknesses and thus hopefully contribute to improving the situation in (bio-)medical research.

 All my documents provided here are subject to the DPPL v3 license